wp-plugins/nextgen-facebook/readme.txt

 * Added a Contact Methods metabox on the Advanced settings page to enable / disable / rename social contact fields.

-= Version 6.7.4.2 =

-* *Free* Version: *11360 lines in 40 files, with 49 classes and 386 functions*
-* Pro Version: *12590 lines in 49 files, with 60 classes and 424 functions*

-* Fixed relative path to (upcoming) language files.
-* Fixed detection and removal of old social buttons stylesheet.

 == Upgrade Notice ==

 = 6.9-dev4 =